Portland Harbour

 What became of the Portland breakwater forts, Portland Castle and the other fortifications?

-Portland castle today is run by English Heritage where its a popular Portland tourist attraction - one of the best preserved examples of a Tudor fort, it offers great views across Portland harbour.
+Portland castle today is run by English Heritage where it's a popular Portland tourist attraction - one of the best preserved examples of a Tudor fort, it offers great views across Portland harbour.
 Portland castle can be found at Castletown.
 Sandsfoot castle is a small ruin set in beautifully kept gardens down towards the bottom of Old Castle road in Weymouth.
 Close to Sandsfoot castle is the small and sandy Castle cove beach and from here you can see many of the sailing club swinging moorings.

-Both the Portland breakwater forts are derelict and not accessible to the public, they stand on the Portland breakwaters but they can be seen from viewing points in Weymouth including Newtons Cove and the park above it - from where this picture of one of the Portland breakwater forts was taken.
+Both the Portland breakwater forts are derelict and not accessible to the public, they stand on the Portland breakwaters but they can be seen from viewing points in Weymouth including Newtons Cove and the park above it - from where the picture above of one of the Portland breakwater forts was taken.
 The Nothe Fort is one of the most popular tourist attractions in Weymouth, it offers outstanding views across Weymouth Bay and out to Portland, it is a large museum of Weymouth history including both world wars, ship wrecks around the coast, torpedo's and guns, life-size displays and a cafe - an excellent way to spend a day in Weymouth.

 Portland Harbour in WW1 and HMS Hood wreck at Portland Harbour

 Portland harbour was an important naval base and a likely target of attack by enemy submarines in World War 1.
-To prevent such attacks, the aging HMS Hood was scuttled in the southern entrance between the two Portland breakwaters.
+To prevent such attacks, the aging 1891 HMS Hood* was scuttled in the southern entrance between the two Portland breakwaters.
 The dark outline of the HMS Hood wreck between the breakwaters can be seen to this day.

 Portland harbour in WW2